WILD HORSES OF MISSOURI

 HISTORY OF THE WILD HORSES OF MISSOURI

-Shannon County is home to an extraordinary herd of wild horses.
-Located in Southeast Missouri in the Ozark National Scenic Riverways on public land about 130 miles from Springfield and 150 miles from St. Louis.
+Shannon County is home to a beautiful herd of wild horses located in Southeast Missouri in the Ozark National Scenic Riverways on public land about 130 miles from Springfield and 150 miles from St. Louis.

-Ozark National Scenic Riverways is the first national park area to protect a river system and the only place in the state where wild horses still roam free.
-It hasn't been an easy path for the wild horses over the last 100 years and it would be foolish to think current conditions couldn't change and put the horses back in danger again.
+Ozark National Scenic Riverways is the first national park area to protect a river system and the only state where wild horses still roam free.
+It hasn't been an easy path for the wild horses over the last 100 years, and it would be foolish to think current conditions couldn't change and put the horses back in danger again.

 Their tireless efforts paid off, and President Clinton signed a bill into law on October 3, 1996, to make the wild horses of Shannon County a permanent part of the Ozark National Scenic Riverways.

-Now, people from around the world visit Shannon County in hopes of seeing these majestic wild horses.
+Now, people worldwide visit Shannon County in hopes of seeing these majestic wild horses.

 The Wild Horses of Missouri are generally organized into 4 herds and 5 bands to include: Shawnee Creek, Broadfoot, Round Spring, and Rocky Creek.
 You can click on each of the herd names and review the latest information about each herd.
 If you would like to get more information on where to find the Wild Horses of Missouri, review my detailed online guide for the latest information.